 In essence, the urban development boundary for the uMhlathuze Municipality encompasses those areas where an urban service standard is to be applied or maintained.
-More specifically, the former TLC areas as well as the proposed expansion areas.
+More specifically, the former TLC areas, the former R293 areas as well as the proposed expansion areas.